lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 - Configure the Stellar SDK with your network passphrase and other relevant details.
 - Configure the Variables in the HorizonServer.js file to match your projects wallets and network details.
 - Customize the components to fit your application requirements.
-- Visit the [PakanaComponents.com](https://www.pakanacomponents.com) website for documentation, installation, tutorials and resources.
+- Visit the <a href="https://www.pakanacomponents.com" target="_blank">PakanaComponents.com</a> website for documentation, installation, tutorials and resources.

 ## Integration: